mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 **You can also re-name these segments to make them meaningful to you**

-1. On the same line of the segment, choose to rename it using the pencil icon
+1. On the same line of the segment, choose to rename it using the pencil icon.
-2. Click Apply after creating and naming your segments as desired
+2. Click Apply after creating and naming your segments as desired.

 ![https://help.mixpanel.com/hc/article_attachments/14342752741140](https://help.mixpanel.com/hc/article_attachments/14342752741140)